Rules

 1. The number of rounds and time controls for tournaments are listed in the schedule.

 2. The Premier tournament will be ACF and FIDE rated, and will be constituted as a FIDE Title Tournament.
-The Major will be ACF and FIDE rated, and all other tournaments will be ACF rated.
+The Major and Minor will be ACF and FIDE rated, and all other tournaments will be ACF rated.

 3. The organisers reserve the right to transfer players across tournaments they may be eligible for.
 Should this need to occur the player will be consulted and a full refund of entry fees will be made if the player does not wish to transfer.